MacMittwoch/meineSicherung/README.md

-# meineSicherung V1.0
+# meineSicherung

 ## Description

 meineSicherung is a very simple script for Unix (macOS, Linux or BSD) based shells to use restic ([Link](https://github.com/restic/restic)) as backup program. meineSicherung is a german name, the meaning is more or less myBackup.

-It supports a menu with the most used easy functions of restic and a silent mode for automatic backups in the background without any menues.
+It supports a menu with the most used easy functions of restic and a silent mode for automatic backups in the background without any menus.

 You can configure and test your backup and restores with the menu at first before you start a regular backup driven by a cronjob for example in the silent mode.